mattyoung101/slingshot/README.md

 is then sent over to Rust via an FFI binding, which handles the rest of the language server implementation via tower-lsp.

-The C++ side specifically uses C++20 and CMake, so needs a recent version of both gcc/clang and CMake.
-I personally compile with Clang 15.

 This project doubles as my way of learning Rust, so bare with me if it's not idiomatic.
-We are targeting the latest stable Rust, currently 1.70.0.
+PRs are welcome, as always.

 ## Licence
 Mozilla Public License v2.0